chunrapeepat/inscribed/docs/export-options.md

    <img src="./imgs/example-flowchart.gif" width="40%" alt="Example GIF">

+### Export as PDF

+Export all your slides as a multi-page PDF document.
+This is useful for:

+- Sharing your presentation as a document
+- Printing your slides
+- Archiving your presentation in a standard document format
+- Including your presentation in reports or documentation

 ### Embed Presentation

-Create an iframe embed code in **“presentation format”** to embed everywhere.
+Create an iframe embed code in **"presentation format"** to embed everywhere.
 Recommended for explaining something in a step-by-step presentation format.

    <img src="./imgs/example-presentation-embed.gif" width="60%" alt="Example Presentation Embed">

 ### Embed with Slider Template

-Create an iframe embed code in **“slider template format”** to embed everywhere.
+Create an iframe embed code in **"slider template format"** to embed everywhere.
 Recommended for visualizing some ideas or process e.g. algorithm.

    <img src="./imgs/example-slider-template-embed.gif" width="60%" alt="Example Slider Template Embed">